Soong Ching-ling: Marriage to Sun Yat-sen

 After graduating, Ching-ling's elder sister, Ai-ling, returned to Shanghai in 1908 and became the secretary to Sun Yat-sen. Sun became fascinated with Ai-ling, constantly gazing at her, although Ai-ling did not reciprocate his feelings in the same way.
 Ching-ling graduated from Wesleyan in 1913, and returned to China via Yokohama, Japan, where she met Sun.
 Ai-ling resigned in 1914 to marry H. H. Kung, passing the position on to Ching-ling, who admired Sun as the hero who founded the Chinese Republic.
 In the summer of 1915, Ching-ling returned to Shanghai, asking her parents for their permission to marry Sun, which shocked the family.
+She was 22 and he was 49 at the time.
 Ching-ling was confined at home in Shanghai, during which Sun divorced with his wife Lu Mu-zhen.